christian-barnabe-chabi/php_adminer/README.md

 ### Authenticateable

 `PHP API ADMIN +` uses the `Authenticateable` class to determiner if it might authenticate the user or not before pursuing.
-Of course, you do not need to change anything, else in `.env` file by setting the `must_auth` `true` or `false`.
+Of course, you do not need to change anything, else in `.env.json` file by setting the `must_auth` `true` or `false`.

 ### API